PascaleBeier/bootstrap-validate/README.md

 ## API

 the first argument of bootstrapValidate is your element to be validated.
+If the first argument is no nodeElement, we try *querySelector*ing it.
+Therefore, you pass any string as you would for [document.querySelector](https://developer.mozilla.org/de/docs/Web/API/Document/querySelector).
+For those lazy guys out there :p

 The second argument is a string of rules, whereas:
 - Multiple Rules are separated by an amount sign |.
 - A Rule starts with its name, see [Available Rules](#available-rules).